-One thing is very clear, if you have health issues that suggest that your pregnancy and upcoming birth (“delivery”) indicate you are at high risk, birthing in a hospital is in our best interest.
+One thing is very clear: if you have health issues that suggest that your pregnancy and upcoming birth (“delivery”) indicate you are at high risk, birthing in a hospital is in your best interest.

-However, even if your pregnancy is high risk and a hospital birth is recommended, it is important to remember there are many hospitals that have midwives (generally Certified Nurse Midwives) on staff and Midwives can work in collaboration with a physician to keep the focus on you and your birth, offering individualized and personalized care.
+However, even if your pregnancy is high risk and a hospital birth is recommended, it is important to remember there are many hospitals that have midwives on staff and midwives can work in collaboration with a physician to keep the focus on you and your birth, offering individualized and personalized care.

 - How do you feel about the availability of an epidural?

-- How do you feel about induction of labor?
+- How do you feel about the induction of labor (starting labor with medication)?

 - Having good support from care providers.